 - Search—Find assets and places based on the capabilities included by the map's author.
 Results display in the panel.

-- Overflow—Access additional tools, including Basemap , Layers (including the legend), and Measure .
+- Overflow—Access additional tools, including Basemap , Layers (including the legend and the ability to zoom to a layer), Measure , and Share Map (to share a link to the map).

 - Map—Interact with your data, including the basemap, features, and pins.
 You can pan, zoom in and out, and rotate the map.
-Long-press to drop a pin at a location of interest or search to get result pins on the map.
+Long press to use a magnifier and drop a pin at a location of interest or search to get result pins on the map.
 Select a feature or pin to view its details.

 - Features—View your assets as features on the map.
 Select a feature on the map to see its details in the panel, including any attachments, related records, or media (including charts and images).
 In this image, volcano features are symbolized by yellow diamonds.
 Here, Mauna Kea is selected, indicated by the cyan outline.
 The areas shaded in grays, reds, oranges, and yellows are lava flow hazard zone features.